Mark D. Weingarten, M.D.

 Research continues to find causes and cures, but currently no proven cure exists.
 Good nutrition and a healthy lifestyle is a good start in protecting yourself from damage to the macula.

 Dr. Weingarten stresses that early detection is key to a successful macular degeneration treatment, which is why he offers complete eye exams in Detroit.
 Comprehensive eye examination helps detect a range of other serious eye conditions, including glaucoma and diabetic retinopathy, and it also allows Dr. Weingarten to evaluate refractive errors, including myopia, hyperopia and presbyopia.
-Many patients with relatively moderate refractive errors are candidates for LASIK in Detroit, a surgery that can help them achieve clear vision without glasses.
-More mature individuals often benefit from cataract surgery in Detroit, a procedure that exchanges clouded lenses with state-of-the-art intraocular lens implants.
+Many patients with relatively moderate refractive errors are candidates for LASIK, a surgery that can help them achieve clear vision without glasses.
+More mature individuals often benefit from cataract surgery, a procedure that exchanges clouded lenses with state-of-the-art intraocular lens implants.